YongoDavid/DEMO-2024-NOVEMBER/README.md

 Nov 03
 New week , new grind!
 TEAMS APP, UI update this week was amazing.
-Landig page , Login page , Signup page, dashboard and other pages look good for now, till i am ready to make another adjustments
+LandiNg page , Login page , Signup page, dashboard and other pages look good for now, till i am ready to make another adjustments

 NOV 05
 I am having issues hosting the TEAMS project on render , so now i am switching to vercel , i hope this works.

 NOV 06
 The Grind does not stop!
-i really dont know what to do again concerning the TEAMS projec that is not hosting. it didnt work at all for render i am trying my last hope which is vercel.
+i really dont know what to do again concerning the TEAMS project that is not hosting. it didnt work at all for render i am trying my last hope which is vercel.

 NOV 07